-With the climate crisis topping headlines on a daily basis, organizations across every industry are embracing sustainability as a priority issue.
+With the climate crisis continuing to top headlines on a daily basis, organizations across every industry are beginning to embrace sustainability as a top priority.
 Proactive business leaders understand that having a sustainability strategy in place enables them to reduce the carbon footprint of their operations while still meeting their customers’ needs.
 In contrast, those taking a do-nothing approach are increasingly finding that their decision is a recipe for greater risk and future losses.

-With so much at stake, organizations are looking at ways to improve resource efficiency while also building a sustainable model for the future.
+With so much at stake, organizations are looking for opportunities to improve resource efficiency while also building a sustainable model for the future.
 This includes considering the impact of data centers—especially as data growth increases.
 Because data centers consume natural resources, they play an undeniably important part in any corporate sustainability strategy.

 Data Volumes Are Exploding

-According to a 2020 study in the AAAS Science Journal, data center workloads increased six-fold in the past decade.
+Data growth is skyrocketing with more than 1.145 trillion MB of data currently being created on a daily basis.
 This is largely due to growing mobile and cloud-computing traffic, as well as expanding development and adoption of compute-intensive applications and technologies, including IoT and AI.

-A Gartner report titled 2022 Strategic Roadmap for Storage estimates that this could all lead to a “23-fold increase in enterprise storage capacity through 2030,” requiring I&O leaders to rethink data center technologies and adopt energy conservation initiatives to reduce costs.
+Gartner estimates that this could all lead to a “23-fold increase in enterprise storage capacity through 2030,” requiring I&O leaders to rethink data center technologies and adopt energy conservation initiatives to reduce costs.

 Energy Consumption Is Rising